 Talk about the Tax function of the future

 The Tax practice inside PwC has a significant role in everything we do for our clients, especially because most of them are operating and interacting globally.
 Their business models are complex, business rules are complex and the regulatory environment is complex.
 We’re here to help them navigate the complexity in a way that makes sense for them.
 It’s really about helping our clients understand the rules, understand the data, see that data in different ways and then make better decisions.
 In other words, the Tax function of the future helps our clients see where the world is headed.
 It like that old saying: It’s not where the hockey puck is, but where it’s going.

 Accordingly, what skills will Tax professionals need to have in the future?

-When we look at talent, we see a need for more STEM -- science, technology, engineering, math -- graduates.
+When we look at talent, we see a need for more STEM—science, technology, engineering and math—graduates.
 Increasingly, you’ll see more computer science majors and more engineers joining the tax practice.
 But, as author Daniel Pink writes, “The future belongs to a very different kind of person with a very different kind of mind.”
-Increasingly, those “left brained” dominant skills embraced by the Information age must be complemented by “right brain” qualities -- inventiveness, empathy and meaning -- to provide the ultimate experience for our clients.
+Increasingly, those “left brained” dominant skills embraced by the Information age must be complemented by “right brain” qualities—inventiveness, empathy and meaning—to provide the ultimate experience for our clients.

 US Tax Marketing Leader, PwC US